 The most up-to-date information straight from the NC State University veterinarians and guest speakers on subjects that directly affect your horse's care and management.
 There will also be tours of the veterinary school.

 The program's overall goal is to bring new health information to horse owners.
 The discussions are aimed so that novice owners and experienced professional trainers all have an opportunity to take home new information that they can apply to their horses.
 Exhibitors will also be available so attendees can learn about individual products or organizations during the lunch break.

 This event provides a unique learning opportunity that no horse owner or enthusiast can afford to miss!

-Undergraduate students are encouraged to register for the Owner, Caretaker, and Rider Program.
+Undergraduate students are encouraged to register for the Horse Enthusiast Program.

 If you do not receive an e-mail confirmation within four (4) days of sending your registration, please check your spam folder.
 If it is not there, contact our office at 919-513-6421.